Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 “Yeah…Can’t fault his tenacity.”

-“That tenacity’s gonna—” Hoeff grinned savagely as he drilled a particularly fierce kick into the bag. “---break somethin’ important before long.”
+“That tenacity’s gonna—” Hoeff grinned savagely as he drilled a particularly fierce kick into the bag. “ - break somethin’ important before long.”

 There was a slight hissing sound.
 A moment later, a trickle of sand on the floor.
 Ha!